gcziprusz/project-tmpl/web/src/components/header.md

 - `createLogoutButton(currentUser)`: This method creates the logout button element with the text "Logout: { currentUser.name }".
 It uses the user's name from the `currentUser` object to display the current user's name on the logout button.
 It sets a click event listener that calls `this.client.logout()` when clicked.

 - `createButton(text, clickHandler)`: This is a helper method used to create a generic button element with the provided text and click event handler.
 The `clickHandler` argument is a function that will be executed when the button is clicked.

-Overall, the `Header` class encapsulates the logic for building and displaying the website header, including the site title, user information, and login/logout buttons.
-It uses the `MusicPlaylistClient` class for authentication-related tasks.
-The `BindingClass` inheritance ensures that the class methods are properly bound to the class instance, avoiding issues with the `this` context in JavaScript.